 Sunday 3rd June – Day 154

-We grabbed a quick lunch in Sagres before heading onto to the most westerly point and the Cabo de São Vincente light house.
-Sadly you can’t go up it, but it was still a good vantage points for views.
+We grabbed a quick lunch in Sagres before heading onto to the most westerly point and the Cabo de São Vincente lighthouse.
+Sadly you can’t go up it, but it was still a good vantage point for views.

 We followed the main road heading north and stopped at Carrapateira.
 There’s a wonderful beach that reminded me a little of Perranporth in Cornwall.
 A massive expanse of sand and lots of surfers enjoying the waves.
 Time for sandcastle building before getting back in the car.

 We ended our day in Aljezur, exploring the castle ruins, finally in the sunshine, before heading back to Silves for the evening.

 We had hoped to spend the day on the beach, but it was really chilly so we headed inland to Loulé instead.
 We’d not been before, and there was a lovely indoor market to explore.
 Sadly the small castle was closed on Mondays and after a coffee stop, he headed back to the car and decided to drive along some of the country roads inland before heading back to the hotel in Silves.
 We stopped in one of the villages for lunch and spent the drive listening to my son reading to us (yes reading!!) from my travel guide.

 In the afternoon my son spent a few hours with his grandparents while we went off and explored Silves.
 It’s a pretty town, with lots of rambling cobbled streets.
 We’ve visited the castle before, and remembered the excellent Cafe Da Rosa pastelaria close by, so stopped there for a bit of cake before exploring some more.

 The weather forecast for the afternoon looked a bit better than we’d had all week so we decided to spend the morning in Portimão before heading to the beach for lunch and the rest of the afternoon.